parayiln/RoboticSystems/README.md

 - obtains the reading from grayscale module as a list called adc_value_list.

 class Interpretation:
-- taken in the value sensing class values are return the approximate position of car.
+- takes in the value sensing class values are return the approximate position of car.
 - Also has a function to calibrate the sensor reading (Highly recommended when trying on new surfaces!)
 - Sensitivity defines the threshold for dark vs light.
 - position is estimated based on which sensor reading is from light or dark region.